spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 You can find up to date information about the French Covid regulations [here](https://www.diplomatie.gouv.fr/en/coming-to-france/coming-to-france-your-covid-19-questions-answered/article/coming-to-france-your-covid-19-questions-answered?var_mode=calcul).
 {: style="text-align: justify;"}

-We require that __participants have to be either fully vaccinated or recovered with appropriate internationally valid documentation__.
-{: style="text-align: justify;"}

-Note that we will __require all participants to perform a lateral flow test__ before arrival, and we will provide further lateral flow tests to perform during the workshop.
+Note that we __require all participants to perform a lateral flow test before traveling to the venue__.
+If that test is positive, please contact us, so that we can cancel your participation.
+We will provide further lateral flow tests to perform during the workshop at regular intervals.

 Please be prepared to bring sufficient __FFP2/KN95-grade masks__ to wear when entering and leaving the venue, the restaurant, etc. and potentially even during the workshop.
 Details will be provided prior to the workshop depending on the course of the pandemic.
 You will also need to wear masks in most public spaces in France (public transport, shops, etc).
 {: style="text-align: justify;"}